machal/cssmine-content/kapitola-2-perex.md

 Let's get to the bottom of this.
 The "CSS Mine - dig into web UI development" guide is divided into categories according to what they affect.
-First we will look into text properties, then background properties and the we will gradually cover everything from transformations and animations to the layout.
+First, we will look into text properties, then background properties and the we will gradually cover everything from transformations and animations to the layout.